Coinbase vs Crypto.com - 2026 UK Comparison

 Is Crypto.com better than Coinbase for UK investors?

-It depends.
-Coinbase is easier to use and FCA-regulated, while Crypto.com has lower fees and more earning opportunities.
+It depends on your use case.
+Coinbase is easier to use, FCA-registered (CB Payments Ltd, FRN 900635), and NASDAQ-listed.
+Crypto.com has lower trading fees and more earning opportunities.
+For beginners, Coinbase is the stronger starting point.

 Does Coinbase or Crypto.com have lower fees?